 It's still sadly still true.

-This is where if you st if you stand up for the people and and those simple principles, and you can expand on my list of things, but that that is to me, if you break it down in all its simplicity, what conservatives stand for, that's it.
+This is where, if you stand up for the people and those simple principles, and you can expand on my list of things, but that is, to me, if you break it down in all its simplicity, what conservatives stand for, that's it.

-The the every the playbook two years, every four years, Republicans are racist, sexists, homophobic, xenophobic, islamophobic.
+And we've allowed the left to demonize us and create this false narrative, the playbook, two years, every four years, Republicans are racist, sexists, homophobic, xenophobic, Islamophobic.

 They want dirty air and water and want to kill grandma.

-But they're really now the party of elites, uh coastal elites at this point, aren't they?
+But they're really now the party of elites, coastal elites at this point, aren't they?

-Um a couple of things I'm gonna be doing at Gingrich 360.
+A couple of things I'm going to be doing at Gingrich 360.

-One is the the Oregon Department of Education has now issued mathematics guidelines saying that you shouldn't actually use numbers in mathematics because it's a sign of of white supremacy.
+One is the Oregon Department of Education has now issued mathematics guidelines saying that you shouldn't actually use numbers in mathematics because it's a sign of white supremacy.

-Uh, and you shouldn't require people to learn the two plus two equals four, because that's an imperialistic concept.
+And you shouldn't require people to learn the two plus two equals four because that's an imperialistic concept.

-Uh and I'm I'm gonna write a piece saying we ought to defund uh the Oregon Department of Education because it's insane.
+And I want to write a piece saying we ought to defund the Oregon Department of Education because it's insane.

 You know, the void that Rush leaves, he's irreplaceable.

-And and you know, and you we were you are very close friends with him, um, and you know as as well as anybody.
+And you know, and you are very close friends with him, and you know, as well as anybody.

-And when people ask me, I I keep I first I can't imagine life, any major political moment and not having his voice.
+And when people are asking me, first, I can't imagine life, any major political moment, and not having his voice.

 And when people ask me, well, what does that mean?